pulumi/docs/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 Now that DevEx has been defined let's address some common misconceptions about developer experience.

-### Devex is not the same as User Experience (UX)
+### DevEx is not the same as User Experience (UX)

 Developer experience may sound similar to user experience (for developers), but it's different, although user experience is a component.
 For example, a platform engineer [building an internal developer platform](https://www.pulumi.com/blog/developer-portal-platform-teams/) must view the developers as their customers and create a good user experience by making it intuitive and easy to use.

 ### DevEx is not about enabling lazy developers

-Part of the DevEX strategy is to retain talent.
+Part of the DevEx strategy is to retain talent.
 Companies that invest in DevEx don't do it to pamper developers.
 The true reason behind it is that they want their developers to stay "in the zone," also known as "deep work."
 When in this state, they are immersed in writing code and solving problems they enjoy working on, and their creativity is higher, it sparks innovative ideas, and the quality and speed of their output are also higher.

 {{< youtube "NbhpII8DIKA?rel=0" >}}